Heinrich Hiesinger

-Heinrich Hiesinger (born 25 May 1960) is a German engineer and manager who served as the CEO of ThyssenKrupp from 2011 until 2018.
+Heinrich Hiesinger (born 25 May 1960) is a German engineer and manager who was the CEO of ThyssenKrupp from 2011 until 2018.

 Early life and education

 The eldest of six children raised on a farm, Hiesinger was born in Bopfingen in southern Germany and grew up on a farm.
 He obtained a PhD in Electrical engineering at the Technical University of Munich, Germany.

 Career

 Siemens

 From 1992 to 2010, Hiesinger held several positions within the Siemens Group.
 From 1999 until 2000, he led Siemens Metering AG, based in Switzerland.
 When a corruption scandal led to a major management reshuffle in 2007, he became a member of the board of Siemens, under the leadership of CEO Peter Löscher.
 In 2008 he was additionally appointed CEO of the Industry Sector of Siemens and head of the central department Corporate Information Technology.
 In that capacity, during that time, he cut 2,000 jobs at the company's Industry Sector.